reggi/handwritten/readme.md

 # A computer font that feels human.

+_Multiple renditions of a handwritten font, and javascript that changes each letter with a different rendition at random in order to diversify handwritten type._

 I love handwritten type.
 I've been greatly influenced by [James Victore's](http://instagram.com/jamesvictore) work, it's bold, unique, and expressive.
 This is very difficult to replicate on the computer with a font because the repetitive nature of each letter stands out more when it has any sort of character.
 I've used [myscriptfont.com](http://www.myscriptfont.com/) in the past to create a handwritten font, and it didn't have that human element of each letter being different.

 ## Summary